-This blog is a joint effort between me and my son Daniel to express the joy we feel when cooking and sharing recipes.
+This blog is a joint effort between my son Daniel and I to express the joy we feel when cooking and sharing recipes.
 The idea began when Daniel was a senior in high school and created a food blog as part of a Senior Studies project.
 As another part of the project he worked in a wonderful local restaurant whose chef was a James Beard nominee, Chef Brian Huston of Boltwood.
 At around the same time, I began to compile recipes and photos for my own food blog.
 Eventually we decided to share a blog as we have shared a kitchen for so many years.

 We would like to thank family and friends who have contributed to our palates and our skills: Francois for being an excellent taster and dishwasher as well as taking us to Spain and France, my mother and Daniel’s grandmother Leona, for many years of tutelage and providing us with the opportunity to visit England, Italy and many states in the U.S., Uncle Mike for his homemade sausage lessons, Aunt Jo and Uncle Jim for their patient gnocchi lessons, Aunt Kay for giving us her secret recipe for Southern fried catfish and shrimp, Minnie Wartell for teaching Julie how to make puff pastry and how to be fearless in the kitchen, Marie-Paule, Tata Danielle, Tata Marlene and Philip for their recipes and help, Chef Mark Gross of Oceanique for giving me my first job in the restaurant business and for his infinite patience, and Chef Brian Huston for his incredible kindness to Daniel when he worked as a high schooler at Boltwood.